PIC instruction listings: Architecture

 PIC processors with more than 256 words of program use paged memory.
 The internal program counter and return stack are as wide as necessary to address all memory, but only the low 8 bits are visible to software in the PCL ("PC low") register.
 There is an additional PCLATH ("PC latch high") register which is only modified by software.
-Any operation which does not specify the full destination address (such as a 9-bit GOTO or an 8-bit write to the PC register) fills in the additional high bits from the corresponding part of PCLATH.
+Any operation which does not specify the full destination address (such as a 9-bit GOTO or an 8-bit write to the PCL register) fills in the additional high bits from the corresponding part of PCLATH.
 (Some PIC18 processors extend this beyond 16 bits with a PCLATU register to supply bits 16–23.)

 Baseline core devices (12 bit)

+This is the original 1976 instruction set, introduced in the General Instrument PIC1640 and PIC1650, with the only additions since then being the miscellaneous instructions other than NOP.